adoconnection/AspNetDeploy/README.md

 This project needs your help!
 ------------
-1. There is no nice installer/configurator for easy setup
-2. There is no CRUD for most of entities
+1. There is no CRUD for most of entities
-3. Only SVN and File System source support: we need GIT and Mercurial
+2. Only SVN and File System source support: we need GIT and Mercurial

 You can contact me at any time: adoconnection@gmail.com